sisifos9461/about_qiskit/README.md

-# the qiskit practice about the course : _semiconductor qubit_.
+# the qiskit practice about : _semiconductor qubit_.
 files includes:

   ```preface_environment```: getting start of the qiskit from set up the virual environment.